Frequently Asked Questions

 - Robotics and STEM opportunities

-- The Middle School Arts and Ensembles and Extension programs offer an exceptional variety of electives during the school day, not just as after-school programs.
+- The Middle School elective and extension programs offer an exceptional variety of electives during the school day, not just as after-school programs

 How does the lunch program work?

-Rowland Hall partners with Sage Dining Services to provide various healthy and delicious lunch choices for first through twelfth grades.
-Daily features include freshly prepared soups and entrees, along with sandwiches, a build-your-own specialty salad bar, and freshly made dressings.
-House-roasted and hand-sliced deli meats, a variety of locally baked breads, a minimum of two fresh vegetables and fresh-cut fruit are also served daily.
-Middle School and Upper School students also have a variety of a la carte and snack items to choose from in our Lincoln Street Campus cafeteria.
-Learn more.
+Rowland Hall partners with Sage Dining Services to provide various healthy and delicious lunch choices for students in grades 1–12.
+Daily features include freshly prepared soups and entrées, along with sandwiches, a build-your-own specialty salad bar, and freshly made dressings.
+House-roasted and hand-sliced deli meats, a variety of locally baked breads, a minimum of two fresh vegetables, and fresh-cut fruit are also served daily.
+In addition, Middle School and Upper School students have a variety of à la carte and snack items to choose from in our Lincoln Street Campus cafeteria.
+Learn more about our lunch program.

-What is the dress code?
+What is Rowland Hall's Middle School dress code?
 Do Middle School students wear uniforms?

-Middle School student wear a Rowland Hall logo shirt or sweatshirt paired with any color or patterned bottoms.
-Review the dress code.
+Middle School students wear a Rowland Hall logo shirt or sweatshirt paired with any color or patterned bottoms.
+Review the Middle School's dress standards.

 Our philosophy is grounded in school being an academic environment before it is a social space.
 The dress standards present the opportunity for creating a balance between an environment of individual expression, physical activity, and academic rigor, which respects all religious, political, and personal freedoms.